How to create a Venn diagram in PowerPoint

 6.2.
 Change text formatting by doing the following:

 6.2.1.
-Select all shapes, right-click in any of them and then choose Format Shape... in the popup menu:
+Select all shapes, right-click on any of them and then choose Format Object... in the popup menu:

 6.2.2.
 On the Format Shape pane, on the Text Options tab, in the Textbox group, in the Text Box section, correct margins: